netdata/netdata/README.md

 *A highlighted time-frame can be given by pressing `ALT` + `mouse selection` on any chart.
 Netdata will highlight the same range on all charts.*

-> Highlighted ranges are propagated from netdata server to netdata server, via the `my-netdata` menu.
+> Highlighted ranges are propagated from netdata server to netdata server, when navigating via the [`my-netdata` menu](registry).

 ## What does it monitor